 Making a backup is quick and simple.
-Click the Backup button and you are asked where you want to save your rules.
-The rules are saved in standard XML format, which means they are readable by both humans and computers.
+Click the button and the add-in asks you where to save your rules.
+The rules are saved in standard XML format meaning they are readable by both humans and computers.
 This can be convenient so that after you save the file you can edit the rules, make changes then perform a Restore operation with the updated changes.
 Note that by default, XML files display in a (read only) browser but to edit one, you must right click and select "Edit" from Windows Explorer where it will be brought up in Notepad, so that you can make changes as necessary.

 To use the Restore button, you must have created at least one backup at some point in the past.
 By default, one backup copy of your rules is created for you each day you view the rules.
 The automatic backup is held in your Documents\Sperry Software folder, and has a naming convention of "Rules Backup - {Outlook profile name} - YYYY-MM-DD", where YYYY is the four digit year, MM is the two digit month, and DD is the two digit day of the month.
-This automatic backup is only performed once per day so that if the Add-in detects that it has already written the file that day, then another is not created until the next day.
+This automatic backup is only performed once per day so that if the add-in detects that it has already written the file that day, then another is not created until the next day.
 To be clear, you can always create a backup at any time.

-When you click the Restore button, the Add-in asks you where the XML file is located.
-Navigate to the location and you will be asked an important question: Do you want to append or replace your existing rules.
-If you replace your existing rules, then all your rules will first be deleted then the Add-in will restore the rules.
-Otherwise, the Add-in will simply append the newly imported rules to your existing rules.
+Once you click the Restore button, the add-in asks you where the XML file is located.
+Navigate to it and the add-in will then ask you an important question: Do you want to append or replace your existing rules.
+If you replace your existing rules, then all your rules will first be deleted then the add-in will restore the rules.
+Otherwise, the add-in will simply append the newly imported rules to your existing rules.
 Note that if you aren't careful, that this may result in some duplicates being created.